Breaking News

 Critics, including North Bergen Mayor Nicholas Sacco, have accused Stack of leveraging substantial state aid to finance a powerful political machine.
 Union City receives significant state funds annually, with over $300 million allocated, including approximately $241.8 million designated for educating about 11,000 students.
 Sacco contends that this funding supports hundreds of employees who function as political operatives, extending their influence into neighboring towns.

 Further allegations suggest that Stack exercises undue influence over the Union City Police Department.
-Lawsuits have claimed that police officers are pressured to make donations to the Brian P. Stack Civic Association as a prerequisite for promotions.
+Lawsuits have claimed that police officers are pressured to make donations to the Brian P. Stack Civic Association, the Stack for Senate Campaign committee or his political committee, Union City First, as a prerequisite for promotions.
 One such lawsuit alleges that the association’s primary purpose is to “promote, protect and maintain Mayor Stack’s political power in the Union City Police Department.”

 Day Care Funds